 3. To make the flautas, you need about 2 tablespoons of filling per 6-inch tortilla.
 I like to use a 2 tablespoon mechanical scoop like THIS one.
 Scoop the filling toward the end of one side of a tortilla.
 Lengthen the filling out into a skinny long line, and then roll it up tight like a cigarette.
 If it’s skinny enough to roll a few times, it is less likely to break open while frying.

 4. Place the flauta, seam side down onto a dish or cookie sheet, and repeat until all of them are filled and rolled.
 At this point, you can cook them right away or cover and store in the fridge (no longer than a day) until you are ready to fry them.
 Note: If you’re using pre-made tortillas, you may need a toothpick to secure them closed until frying.
 Also, I cook the pre-made tortilla ones right away as they tend to break and crack otherwise.
 Although they may crack and break either way.
+One of the key features of Viber for Windows 7 is its ability to sync messages and calls across all devices.
+This means that users can start a conversation on their phone and seamlessly continue it on their Windows desktop or laptop.
+This is a great feature for those who prefer to use a keyboard and larger screen for messaging.

 5. In a large cast iron skillet, heat about 1 1/2 inches of fat over medium heat until it reaches 350ºF.
 Using a metal tongs, carefully place some of the flautas, seam side down into the hot oil.
 How many you fit depends on the size of the pan.
 They can be pretty close together but shouldn’t be touching.
 Leave a little room for flipping them and moving them around.
 Fry for a few minutes on each side.
 The frying times will vary depending on how hot your fat gets.
 If it gets too hot, the flautas won’t have even browning and likely will burn in spots.
 When finished, use the tongs to transfer them to metal cooling rack to drain, cool and crisp up.